 \ABSTRACT{ We present a Large Neighbourhood Search based approach for solving complex long-term open-pit mine planning problems.
-An initial feasible solution, generated by a sliding windows heuristic, is improved through repeated solves of a restricted mixed integer program.
-Each iteration leaves only a subset of the variables in our planning model free to take on new values.
-We form these subsets through the use of a novel path-based neighbourhood structure, and neighbourhood formation strategies that exploit the structure of the planning model.
-We show that our method is able to find near-optimal solutions to problems that cannot be solved by an off-the-shelf solver in a reasonable time, or with reasonable computational resources.
+An initial feasible solution, generated by a sliding windows heuristic, is improved through repeated solves of a restricted mixed-integer program.
+Each iteration leaves only a subset of the variables in the planning model free to take on new values.
+We form these subsets through the use of neighbourhood formation strategies that exploit model structure.
+We show that our approach is able to find near-optimal solutions to problems that cannot be solved by an off-the-shelf solver in a reasonable time frame, or with reasonable computational resources.
 Our method substantially reduces the solve times required for large models, allowing mine planners to explore multiple scenarios in a timely fashion.
 Our approach is being used by Rio Tinto to solve large long-term mine planning problems, and has been responsible for generating millions of dollars in value insights. }

 \FUNDING{This work was supported by Rio Tinto, the University of Melbourne's Research Computing Services, and by the Australian Research Council (OPTIMA ITTC IC200100009).}

 \KEYWORDS{Open-pit mining, Long-term planning, Large neighbourhood search}